MD-AHAD-KHAN-PATHAN/MD-AHAD-KHAN-PATHAN/README.md

 - I have tackled problems across a range of domains, including algorithms, data structures, mathematics, string processing, and more.
-- I have Demonstrated creativity and ingenuity in developing efficient and elegant solutions to challenging problems, often using orthodox or unorthodox approaches
+- I have Demonstrated creativity and ingenuity in developing efficient and elegant solutions to challenging problems, often using orthodox or unorthodox approaches.
 <br/>

 ## :computer: Technologies that I know